Advanced Topics

 # Keywords

-The Relationship Visualizer also supports this capability by reserving the values "graph", "node", and "edge" as keywords in the Item column of the 'data' worksheet.
-Appropriate syntax statements are added to the DOT source code to put the styles defined by the values in the Style Name and Attributes columns into effect (when these columns are enabled on the 'settings' worksheet) when these keywords are detected.
+The Relationship Visualizer mirrors this behavior by treating the keywords graph, node, and edge as special values in the Item column of the data worksheet.
+When these keywords appear, the tool inserts the corresponding default‑attribute statements into the generated DOT source, applying the styles specified in the Style Name and Attributes columns (when those columns are enabled on the settings worksheet).

 Pressing Refresh Graph produces the following graph: